About AAUW, Austin Affiliate

 In principle and in practice, AAUW values and seeks a diverse membership.
 There shall be no barriers to full participation in this organization on the basis of gender, race, creed, age, sexual orientation, national origin, disability or class.

 Since its first meeting in 1881, AAUW has been a catalyst for change.
-Today, with more than 100,000 members, 1,000 branches, and 500 college and university partners, AAUW contributes to a more promising future and provides a powerful voice for women and girls—a voice that cannot and will not be ignored.
+Today, with more than 170,000 members, 700 affiliates, and 450 college and university partners, AAUW contributes to a more promising future and provides a powerful voice for women and girls—a voice that cannot and will not be ignored.

-The Austin, Minnesota branch was first established in 1934.
+The Austin, Minnesota Affiliate was first established in 1934.
 Our first president was Mrs. Leslie Young.

 In addition to Our History—a comprehensive, all-inclusive look at AAUW’s accomplishments since 1881—three other “wings” of this museum focus on specific aspects of AAUW history: Advocacy & Action, Research & Publications, and Scholarship & Support.